Navigate to your blog dashboardIn your HubSpot Marketing Basic, Professional, or Enterprise account, navigate to Content > Blog.

-While editing content directly on your post preview will yield an accurate rendering of how your post will display, there may be times where you want to focus purely on the drafting content, without any other distractions.
+While editing content directly on your post preview will accurately show how your post will display, there may be times where you want to focus purely on the drafting content without any other distractions.

 Zen Mode allows you to toggle into an editor that hides other areas of the post editor, so that you can work on the content.

 To toggle to this view, click the Zen Mode button in the upper right-hand corner of the post body editor.
 Once you are finished authoring your content, you can switch back to the regular editor to see how your post looks.

 By default, HubSpot will show the first paragraph of content as a summary on a listing of your posts.
 You can control how much content renders on the listing by using the Read More Separator.